TatuLund/vaadin-create23/docs/Storefront.PRD.md

 4b.
 Last active admin safeguard:
   - The system must prevent deactivating the last active `ADMIN` user.
-  - UI behavior: when `ADMIN` is editing the himself, the `active` field must be disabled (similar to how the Role field is disabled in some cases already).
+  - UI behavior: when an admin edits their own account, the `active` field must be disabled (cannot deactivate yourself), similar to how the Role field is disabled in some cases already.
   - Backend must also enforce this rule (do not rely only on UI), so the operation cannot be performed via direct service calls.

 #### 8.3.3 Deactivation & pending approvals reassignment

-5. When admin attempts to set a user inactive and that user has role `USER` or `ADMIN`:
+5. When admin edits a user who is currently eligible to be an approver (role `USER` or `ADMIN`), and the edit would make them ineligible to approve:
+   - Ineligibility means either:
+     - `active` is set to `false`, or
+     - role is changed away from `USER`/`ADMIN` (e.g. to `CUSTOMER`).
+   - If the user becomes ineligible, any `PENDING` purchases assigned to them must be handled.
    - Find all `Purchase` rows where:
      - `status == PENDING`
      - `approver == targetUser`